WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/Drakkenheim - Session 0.md

 **Overwhelming Debt**.
 I owe a tremendous debt of 10,000 gold pieces, maybe more.
 My personal quest is to pay it back by making a fortune in Drakkenheim collecting delerium, plunder, and completing work-for-hire.
 Meanwhile, I must hide from bounty hunters my creditor send to kill me.

 **Personal Pilgrimage**.
-As an acolyte of the faith, my personal quest is to visit several holy places in the city and perform a sacred ritual before the remains of the martyrs interred within each: the Cathedral of Saint Vitruvio, Saint Selina’s Monastery, and the Chapel in Castle Drakken.
+As an acolyte of the faith, my personal quest is to visit several holy places in the city and perform a sacred ritual before the remains of the martyrs interred within each: the [[Drakkenheim/Locations/Cathedral of Saint Vitruvio\|Cathedral of Saint Vitruvio]], Saint Selina’s Monastery, and the Chapel in Castle Drakken.
 Through these devoted acts I will understand my place in the divine order.